-I strive for weekly Adoration.
-I turned off the radio in the car.
-I step away from the computer and when I am at the computer, I mind my own business; I don’t follow every link.
+I strive for weekly Adoration–even if I don’t physically go to the church I strive for a certain amount of time to be silent with my Lord.
+I turn off the radio in the car.
+I step away from the computer and when I am at the computer, I mind my own business; I don’t follow every link down some deep, dark rabbit hole.
 I start talking to my husband and children in a quieter voice.
 I become hyper intentional about noise…input and output.

 4. I Say the Saint Michael Prayer Before I Fall Asleep